sighupio/fury-kubernetes-logging/katalog/minio-ha/README.md

 MinIO HA is deployed in the following configuration:

-- Three Pod MinIO statefulset with 2 disks per Pod
+- Three Pod MinIO statefulset with 2 PVCs per Pod
 - Custom init Job to initialize buckets (`loki` and `errors`)  and default retention (7 days on `errors` bucket)

 ## Deployment